The Wreckoning LB Mountain Bike Frame

 The suspension travel is governed by Dave's Extra Legitimate Travel Apparatus, or simply DELTA, which Evil designed in collaboration with Dave Weagle, also of DW-link and Split-Pivot fame.
 Dave holds more bike patents than you can shake a stick at and has achieved wizard status in the mountain bike suspension world.
 Essentially, DELTA is a linkage driven single pivot that's chosen to achieve a level of adjustability that's not allowed on DW-link's mini-link design.
 In fact, DELTA was originally designed as a platform to test different suspension curves, so it's most basic, defining attribute is its limitless adjustability.
 On the new Wreckoning, Evil redesigned this linkage for simplicity, weight savings, and increased strength.
 The redesigned dog bone links use integrated forged bosses that connect the linkage to simplify maintenance while boosting lateral stiffness.

 Naturally, shock setup is very important on a DELTA bike and Evil works very closely with its suspension partners for the proper tune and hooks up The Wreckoning with a built-in sag measurement meter so you can dial in the prescribed 30% quickly and easily.
 Just reset the little toggle, hop on the saddle, and add or remove air as needed.
-This particular version gets the excellent RockShox Monarch Plus RC3 DebonAir that we feel fantastically matches the plushness and adjustability of the Lyrik RC2 DebonAir fork up front.
+This particular version gets the excellent RockShox Monarch Plus RC3 DebonAir that we feel offers the plushness and adjustability for the type of riding this bike is bound to see.

 Riding a DELTA equipped bike is a revelation as it offers an amazingly light-off-the-top early stroke while transitioning into a supportive mid-stroke that simply creates traction as you claw up and over loose, rock ledges and slippery root balls.
 As you peg the fun meter deeper into its six-plus inches of travel, the kinematics create some ramping to help maintain a bottomless feel and prevents harsh bottom outs so you'll have the confidence to hit that double, huck-to-flat, or stomp that gap you've been eyeballing with the confidence that comes from its refined suspension platform.
 It takes a lot to find DELTA's limits which is fantastic for those looking to up their game and even Evil's own pro factory pilots.